 A Brief Introduction

-GEMS World Academy - Dubai is an International Baccalaureate World Academy offering the continuum of IB programmes: The Primary Years Programme (PYP) in the elementary school (including our Early Childhood department includes the Pre-K to KG2) and the Middle Years Programme (MYP) Career-related (CP) and Diploma Programme (DP) in the secondary school.
+GEMS World Academy – Dubai is an International Baccalaureate World Academy offering the continuum of IB programmes: the Primary Years Programme (PYP) in the primary school (including our Early Childhood department includes the Pre-K to KG2) and the Middle Years Programme (MYP) Career-related (CP) and Diploma Programme (DP) in the secondary school.

 Class Size and Adult to Student Ratio

 The current class sizes and adult to student ratio are as follows, however they are subject to review depending on the requirements of the Academy and may vary slightly depending on enrollment and subject choice:

 - Nursery – 15 students, one teacher, one teaching assistant

 - Pre-K – 16 students, one teacher, one teaching assistant

 - KG1 – 18 students, one teacher, one teaching assistant

 - KG2 – 20 students, one teacher, one teaching assistant